The following answers to questions are meant as a reference to students and thus are neither definitive or official.

 Faculty and T.A.s generally hold office hours each week in order to meet with and assist students.
 Office hours should be listed on the faculty member’s or teaching assistant’s department profile webpage.
 For those students unable to make it to the set office hours, most faculty members and T.A.s are willing to schedule appointments to meet with students when it is mutually convenient.
 Email addresses and office phone numbers can be found in the UConn Phone Book.

 If I am double-majoring and already have a faculty advisor in another department, do I still need to have a History advisor?

 Yes.
 All History majors should have an advisor in the History department.
-However, students can decide which advisor will serve as the primary advisor.

 What are the degree requirements for the History Major?

 Nine upper-level History courses (cross-lists of History courses are also acceptable) that include: